If you’re thinking of hiring domestic staff to take on some of the burden of running a household, we can help.

 - Any non-negotiable house rules

-You should also set your limits for any negotiable aspects such as salary, bonus, sick pay etc.
+You should also set your limits for any negotiable aspects such as salary, bonus, holidays etc.

 What should I look for in a domestic staffing agency?